Understanding Cryptocurrency Wallet Basics for Beginners

 Address

-A cryptocurrency address is an exceptional identifier that allows users to send and receive cryptocurrency.
-An address is generally a queue of alphanumeric characters, but it can also be represented as a scannable QR code or a type of two- dimensional barcode.
-Each address represents a wallet and its public key, which is used to receive and spend funds associated with that particular address.
+A cryptocurrency address is a unique identifier that allows users to send and receive cryptocurrency.
+It can be a string of alphanumeric characters or a scannable QR code.
+The address represents a wallet and its public key, which is used for receiving and spending funds.

 Token